 Many types of string lights are now made with LEDs – and as we’ve already mentioned, they don’t require a lot of power to emit bright light.
 That means you can make the most of solar powered string lights – wherever, and however you want to install them.

 When it comes to fairy lights, there are even more options available to you.
 Of course, there’s nothing to stop you making use of the fairy lights from Christmas, but there are even more summery styles that can light up your garden during the warmer months.
-We love these warm white cluster curtain string lights, that look beautiful on the edge of a pergola, or to help mark out a space.
+We love these white curtain string lights, that look beautiful on the edge of a pergola, or to help mark out a space.

 When you’re lighting the way to your patio, fire pit area, or simply want to cast a bit more light on your garden path, stake lights are one of the options you’ll almost certainly be looking at.
 The best thing about stake lights is how easy they are to install.
 They simply push into the ground, and although there are some models that need to be plugged in, many are solar powered, so once you’ve placed them where you want them, you simply have to wait for the sun to charge the battery for them to start lighting up at dusk.

 Stake lights can be used for decoration as well as practical lighting – this industrial lantern is a good option for areas that you want to light up without the need for installing wiring, as it uses solar powered LEDs.
-Another perfect addition is these hook lanterns that are solar powered and can be placed anywhere in the sunshine, to provide up to six hours of light.
+Another perfect addition is these industrial lanterns that are solar powered and can be placed anywhere in the sunshine, to provide up to six hours of light.

 If you’ve got a certain area of your garden that you want to cast light on – a particular tree, or maybe a water feature – then a stake spotlight is a great option.
 Typically these have quite a modern look to them – such as this Edit Porto Garden Spotlight – but you can find styles with different metals, and rustic styles such as this rust brown model that would look perfectly at home in a cottage style garden.